New Jersey prosecutor: No charges in sexual assault case

 The Middlesex prosecutor has not detailed what it did in its review, but the office said it conducted an independent review of criminal allegations and declined to bring charges.

+“We are deeply disturbed and disappointed by this egregious miscarriage of justice,” Brennan’s attorney, Katy McClure, said in a statement.
+“The Hudson County Prosecutor’s Office failed Katie Brennan.
+The governor’s staff failed her.
+The attorney general failed her.
+And now the Middlesex County Prosecutor’s Office has failed her as well.”

-Murphy also hired former state Supreme Court Justice Peter Verniero to review his administration’s handling of the case.
+Murphy has also hired former state Supreme Court Justice Peter Verniero to review his administration’s handling of the case.
 Murphy said Wednesday he did not know when Verniero’s review would be done.

 “I would hope it’s imminent,” he said at an unrelated event earlier Wednesday.